Delaware UST Class C Operator Training

 Comply with federal standards and understand how to respond to UST emergencies.

-Learn how to properly respond to UST emergencies in South Dakota.
+Learn how to safely respond to emergencies involving underground storage tanks.

 According to the Environmental Protection Agency (EPA), an underground storage tank (UST) consists of a tank, or group of tanks, connected by underground piping with at least 10% of their combined volume underground.